Kardar-Parisi-Zhang Equation from Long-Range Exclusion Processes: Introduction

-We denote by $\eta_{T}$ the particle configuration obtained after time-$T$ evolution under the $\mathfrak{S}^{N,!!}$ dynamic and $\mathfrak{F}_{\bullet}$ the associated filtration.
-To be clear, every superscript $!$ denotes another scaling factor of $N$ for any operator for the entirety of this paper. \end{itemize}

-We proceed with some assumptions on our particle system.
-The first of these consists of moment bounds which, for example, guarantee a diffusive limit for the symmetric component of the particle random walk and then some. \begin{ass} Provided any $p \in \R_{\geq1}$, we have $\sum_{k=1}^{\infty}k^{p}\alpha_{k} + \sum_{k=1}^{\infty}k^{p}|\gamma_{k}| \lesssim_{p} 1$ uniformly in $N \in \Z_{>0}$. \end{ass} To present the second assumption, we must first construct the aforementioned specialized asymmetry. \begin{definition} For any $k \in \Z_{>0}$ we define the following collection of relevant constants:

-\end{definition} \begin{ass} We have $\sum_{k = 1}^{\infty} k \alpha_{k}|\gamma_{k} - \bar{\gamma}_{k}| \lesssim N^{-\frac12}$ with a universal implied constant and thus uniformly in $N\in\Z_{>0}$. \end{ass} Following both \cite{BG} and \cite{DT}, we construct a space-time random process as a functional of the \emph{entire process} for the particle system which converges to the continuum SHE in the large-$N$ limit.
-This approach is due originally to Gartner in a derivation of the hydrodynamical limit for the ASEP with weaker asymmetry which we mentioned earlier. \begin{definition} Provided any time $T \in \R_{\geq 0}$, define $\mathfrak{h}^{N}_{T,0}$ to be $2N^{-\frac12}$ times the net flux of particles across $0 \in \Z$, with leftward traveling particles counting as positive flux.
-We also define
+We will denote by $\eta_{T}$ the particle configuration observed after time-$T$ evolution under the $\mathfrak{S}^{N,!!}$ dynamic.
+To be clear, every superscript $!$ denotes another scaling factor of $N$ for any operator for the entirety of this paper. \end{itemize} \begin{definition} Provided any time $T \in \R_{\geq 0}$, let us define $\mathbf{h}^{N}_{T,0}$ to be $2$ times the net flux of particles across the bond $\{0,1\}$, with leftward traveling particles counting as positive flux.
+We also define the following \emph{height function} from \cite{DT}: